 Recurrent uterine cancer

 Recurrent cancer is cancer that has come back after treatment.
 Uterine cancer may come back in the uterus, pelvis, lymph nodes of the abdomen, or another part of the body.
-Approximately 70% of recurrent uterine cancer happens within three years of initial treatment.
+Approximately 70% of recurrent uterine cancer happens within 3 years of initial treatment.
 Some symptoms of recurrent cancer are similar to those experienced when the disease was first diagnosed.

 Vaginal bleeding or discharge